intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Multimodal/README.md

 For optimal performance, it is recommended to set several environment variables.
 Please check out the suggestions based on your device.
 #### 2.1 Configurations for Windows

+> [!NOTE]
+> For optimal performance, we recommend running code in `conhost` rather than Windows Terminal.

 **Following envrionment variables are required**:

 ```cmd